 Brownie Stuffed Chocolate Chip Cookies

 • Cocoa powder: Gives the brownie filling its rich chocolate flavour.
-Dutch-process cocoa makes it even deeper and more intense.
+Use unsweetened cocoa powder for best results.

 The printable recipe card with the full list of ingredients, their measurements, and instructions can be found at the bottom of this post.